djanta/djantajs-release-coverage/README.md

   $ djantaio-bump --file <MANIFEST FILE> --semver-tag <YOUR TAEGET VERSION> ...
 ```

-Manifest Structure
+Manifest Overview
 --------------------------
-As specified with the option `-- file`, here below how you can declare your manifest file
+As specified with the option `--file`, here below how you can declare your manifest file

 ```yaml
 defaults: